Logo A Survey on World Models: A Vision Perspective

 At its core, a VWM is defined as follows:

-A vision world model is a system that understands and simulates the laws of the physical world through visual observation and conditioned interaction.
+A vision world model is an AI model that learns to simulate the physical world through visual observation.

 Based on this, we establish a conceptual framework that decomposes VWM into three essential components: